Updated in December 2024

 First, we contacted the customer to discuss their design.
 When we determined that the pockets were for weight reduction only, we increased the size of the radius and reduced labor time by nearly 10 minutes per pocket.
 And yes, we still achieved the weight the customer needed!

-There will always be parts—aerospace or otherwise—that require sharp-cornered pockets, 0.03” wall thicknesses, or tiny radii.
+There will always be parts—in aerospace machining or otherwise—that require sharp-cornered pockets, 0.03” wall thicknesses, or tiny radii.
 If these specifications are key features of your part, we’ll absolutely take the time to machine the precise pockets you need.
-But when weight reduction is your goal, let’s figure out how to cut cost and lead time as much as possible.
+But when weight reduction is your goal, let’s figure out how to cut costs and lead time as much as possible.